alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 }
 ```

-For new assets, we COULD provide the necessary auth bypass ID and access limiting organisation IDs with the original asset, but it would be preferable not to do that if we can avoid it.
-Ideally the only path to setting this data would be via Publishing API.
-To enable this, we COULD create a new piece of state in Asset Manager which prevents serving the asset until a first update to the edition is processed.
+For new assets, we COULD provide the necessary auth bypass ID and access limiting organisation IDs with the original asset, but it would be preferable not to do that if we can avoid it because it would reduce coupling between the publishing application and Asset Manager.
+Ideally the only interaction between the publishing application and Asset Manager would be the initial file upload, and the only path to setting the asset state would be via Publishing API.
+To enable this, we SHOULD create a new piece of state in Asset Manager which prevents serving the asset until a first update to the edition is processed.

 After this, publishing applications must continue to include sufficient information about attachments and images in Publishing API payloads to allow Asset Manager to make appropriate state updates.
 Attachments sent to Publishing API by Whitehall look like this: